 If you are unable to find people who buy Magic cards near you at online marketplaces, you can use websites that specialize in buying and selling Magic cards.

 The benefit of using these sites is that there is a very targeted audience that is interested in buying specifically what you are selling.
+If you have high value cards, these can be best places to sell magic cards as only a true fan or collector will know their value.

 7. TCG Player